 Medical Student Travel Awards will support conference travel, up to $500 for domestic travel and up to $750 for international travel, to present research findings.
 Students must be first author on the research poster/presentation.
 The awards are limited to one per fiscal year (July 1-June 30), per student.
 Awards are granted based on availability of funds and at the discretion of the Office of Research and Grants.

-Click here for an easy-to-use guide for the creation of research posters and links to access research poster templates for the Ohio University Heritage College of Osteopathic Medicine.
-To access other communication resources, including logos and other graphics that you may use on your posters, visit the Communication Resources page.
+Easy-to-Use Guide for the Creation of Research Posters Heritage College of Osteopathic Medicine Research Poster Templates To access other communication resources, including logos and other graphics that you may use on your posters, visit the Communication Resources page.

 Research for Academic Credit